benknoble/benknoble.github.io/_posts/2025-11-14-git-patch-series-length.md

 The Awk script runs a state machine.
 The variable `go` tracks whether we should be counting lines towards the current patch series.
 So the rules are
-- If we see a commit line (except the first) but we weren't tracking a patch series, the previous commit was a single-patch series.
+- If we see a commit line (except the first) but we weren't tracking a (big) patch series, the previous commit was a single-patch series.
 Emit "1".
 - If we see a commit line and we are tracking a patch series, print the count and reset.
-- Print all commit lines.
+- Print all commit lines (resetting `big` as we go).
 - While tracking a patch series, count lines that have a non-blank in them
 - Start tracking when you see that line consisting of spaces followed by `*`
+- If you see a `*` line that ends contains digits followed by `commits`, use the count from there and mark it `big` (so we can skip printing "1")
 - At the end, print the final count (otherwise the last commit is omitted from analysis).